Blog

 • Can show actual time spent vs estimates

-Jira Time Tracking Tracking Reports for Billing and Invoicing
+Jira Time Tracking Reports for Billing and Invoicing

 If your team works on behalf of clients, then your Jira time tracking reports should allow you to easily capture the information you need for billing.
 To do this, you’ll need to include some key elements on your Jira worklogs - such as the client, and whether or not the work performed is billable (optimally, you should also be able to include additional attributes such as activities and cost centers).